swegger/swegger.github.io/index.md

 ## Seth W. Egger
-Pardon me, but this site is still under construction...

 How does the brain allow for complex behaviors and cognition?
 Several decades of research have advanced the idea that the brain develops _internal models_ – models internal to the system that allow it to control complex systems and simulate outcomes.
 While this framework is instrumental to understanding sensorimotor behavior, how the brain implements internal models remains quite mysterious.